0x01FE/spotify-artist-time-tracking/README.md

 # About

 This is a script I wrote to track the amount of time I've listened to various artists, albums, and songs on Spotify.
-The time listened is stored in a json named "overall.json" (which tracks your overall time on things), and a day specific json formatted like "DD-MM-YY.json" in miliseconds.
+The time listened is stored in an SQLite database.

 # Config File Format
 This program uses a config.ini file for some basic variables.
 This is an example of how I have mine set up.